TheDinoKingK/TheDinoKingK/README.md

 The rest are some basic projects from when I was learning from tutorials

-If you want to contact me about anything you can message me @Kaveencode365@gmail.com or discord @TheDinoKing
+If you want to contact me about anything you can email me @Kaveencode365@gmail.com or message me on discord @TheDinoKing

 <!-- you can also check out my (website)[https://thedinoking.dev] to learn more about me
 (uncomment this once my site is actually avaliable